 Travel Information Czech Republic

-The Czech Republic is a very beautiful country with a pleasant climate and an incredibly diverse natural landscape.
-There is much to see and numerous activities that will turn your stay into an adventure.
-Of course, you can also simply relax.
+The Czech Republic is a very beautiful country with a pleasant climate and incredibly diverse nature.
+There is a lot to see and numerous activities that will make your stay an adventure.
+Of course, you can also relax.

-• The EU pet passport is required (with identification and a valid rabies vaccination).
+• An EU pet passport is required (with identification and valid rabies vaccination).

 • Possession of drugs (even in small quantities) is a criminal offence.

-• Photography is prohibited or only permitted with authorisation in certain (military) restricted zones, museums, and attractions.
+• Photography is prohibited or only permitted with authorisation in certain (military) restricted zones, museums, and sights.

 • Smoking is prohibited in restaurants and bars.

-• The sale of alcohol to persons under 18 is strictly penalised.
+• The sale of alcohol to persons under 18 is strictly punished.

-• Consumption of alcohol is prohibited between midnight and 9 a.m. in many public places (high fines apply).
+• Alcohol consumption is prohibited between midnight and 9 a.m. in many public places (heavy fines).

-For German nationals, a valid national identity card or passport is sufficient for tourist stays.
-Children require a children's passport.
+For German nationals, a valid identity card or passport is sufficient for tourist stays.
+Children need a child's passport.

-Within 30 days of entry, there is a registration requirement with the responsible foreigners' police.
-Hotels and guesthouses generally handle this on behalf of their guests.
+Within 30 days of entry, there is a registration requirement with the competent foreigners' police.
+Hotels and guesthouses usually take care of this for their guests.

 Pets require an EU pet passport with a microchip (or a clearly legible tattoo if identified before 03.07.2011) as well as valid proof of rabies vaccination.